P-FardeenMalik/10DaysOfCode/README.md

 # Day 6

 Completed Palindrom Checker project from freecodecamp.
-I have build an application that checks whether a given word is a Palindrom checker.
+I have build an application that checks whether a given word is a Palindrom.